Lào Cai province: Attractions

 Sa Pa is one of 21 national tourism areas in Vietnam.
-Sa Pa is at an altitude of 1200–1800 m, has a mild climate throughout the year, lush, forested and mountainous scenery, waterfalls and is a hub of cultural activities of various ethnic minorities in the region, such as the Hmong and Dao people used to gather during the weekly market to "attend an ephemeral "Love Market" where young men and women chose partners to marry.
+Sa Pa is at an altitude of 1200–1800 m, has a mild climate throughout the year, lush, forested and mountainous scenery, waterfalls and is a hub of cultural activities of ethnic minorities in the region, such as the Hmong and Dao people used to gather during the weekly market to attend a "Love Market" where men and women chose partners to marry.
 It is 38 km away from the border town of Lào Cai.
-Visit to Sapa town is said to be more popular among visitors from Western countries in view of its attraction of ethnic tribals.
-In fact, the French had established a Travel Bureau, as early as 1917, and the town was popular among the "French colonist" all through their rule as a hill resort.
-However, Sa Pa has gone through several rounds of destruction between 1947 and 1953, and again in 1979 due to war with French and Chinese.
+The French had established a Travel Bureau, as early as 1917, and the town was known among the "French colonist" through their rule as a hill resort.
+Sa Pa has gone through rounds of destruction between 1947 and 1953, and again in 1979 due to war with French and Chinese.
 It has been partly restored and has gradually become a tourist hub since the region was opened to tourism in 1993.
-A good time to visit Sa Pa would be when rice fields in different green shades are being harvested in the fall season (September to November).
-The colours of the rice fields indicate the time for harvesting various plots.
-The women of the ethnic minority tribes who harvest the crops on the fields further accentuate the different green shades of the fields with their eye-catching red and indigo-coloured dresses.
+Rice fields in green shades are harvested in the fall season (September to November).
+The colours of the rice fields indicate the time for harvesting plots.
+Women of ethnic minority tribes, with red and indigo-coloured dresses, harvest crops on the fields.

-Lào Cai has many historic sites, natural caves and produces agricultural specialties such as Bắc Hà plums.
+Other destinations include Y Ty, Bach Moc Luong Tu Pass, and Coc Ly Market.